sider/sider-docs/docs/tools/ruby/querly.md

 | ------------------------- | ---------- | --------------------------------- |
 | 0.5.0+ (default to 1.0.0) | Ruby 2.6.5 | https://github.com/soutaro/querly |

+**Querly** is a customizable and pattern-based analysis tool for Ruby.
+You can easily write your own rule for your project via the YAML configuration file.

 ## Getting Started

 To start using Querly, enable it in your [repository settings](../../getting-started/repository-settings.md),